Context Engineering: The Real Skill Behind AI Productivity

 - Common workflows and examples

-- Business rules and domain glossary
+- Business rules and a domain glossary

-Maintain example-driven documentation.
+Lean on example-driven documentation.
 Instead of writing "we use the repository pattern for data access," show a complete example of a repository implementation.
 AI learns better from examples than from descriptions.

 The Onboarding Parallel: Why Developers and AI Fail for the Same Reason